Special Exhibition/ S304

 Fabric is essential for tailoring clothes.
 Before the Industrial Revolution, the production of textile was done in a very small scale and mostly at home.
 Nowadays, there are various ready made textile products available in the market, and people no longer have to work at a loom.
 As a result, fabrics have become simultaneously the most familiar yet strange materials to us.
 Through differences in spinning, dyeing, or the uniqueness of the ornamentation, even the pre-cut fabrics of ancient Asia can be decoded and identified to a particular culture, religion, gender or even occupation.
 What's even more interesting is that across the aesthetics of time and region, the spread of ancient fashion was far faster than we could have imagined.
 After all, fascinating things always have a way of becoming fashion.
 China had been famous for making smooth silk textile as precious as gold.
 These unique silk textile serves as a symbol of East Asian civilization.
 In South Asia, India produced premium quality dyed cotton fabric that was not only hugely popular throughout the world, but also helped launch a global revolution in cotton textiles.
 These cross-region trends and trends not only drove business opportunities, but also cultural influence.
 In Indonesia, which is thousands of miles between the Pacific and Indian Oceans, elements from different cultures and regions gather and flow, they being released out to the world again at the proper time.

-This exhibition presents the Asian fabrics and wardrobes in the National Palace Museum collection, including those from China, Japan, Tibet, and other regions within the cultural circles of East Asia, as well as the fabrics of India, Indonesia, and other countries in the South and Southeast Asian cultural circles.
+This exhibition presents the Asian fabrics and wardrobes in the National Palace Museum collection, including those from China, Japan, other regions within the cultural circles of East Asia, as well as the fabrics of India, Indonesia, and other countries in the South and Southeast Asian cultural circles.
 The three sections, "Thousand Threads - Superb Weaves and Embroideries of East Asia", "Vibrant - Dazzling Dyes of South Asia and Southeast Asia”, and “Circulation - The Cross-regional Influence of Ornamental Techniques and Art” introduces fabrics and wardrobes from different culture circles.
 Furthermore, they explore the cross-regional exchange and creation of fabrics amidst the flow of trade.
 In addition, an educational promotion area will showcase the "Splendid Textile - Common Decorative Techniques for Asian Fabrics" to introduce simple and easy techniques to decorate textile in Asia.